The Huntington's Disease Symptoms You Should Know

 - mouth movements while speaking

 These movements can affect your life greatly.
 It takes one accidental movement to lose your job, cause injury, or even lead to death.
-Those who suffer from HD need support as their involuntary movements worsen over time.
+Those who live with HD need support as their involuntary movements worsen over time.
 Their friends and family members need to be patient and be on the lookout for any involuntary movements that may occur.

 Those who have HD will experience cognitive impairments as the disease worsens.
 These include:

 - Difficulty focusing.
-There's a difference between having a day where you feel unable to maintain concentration and the disease.
+This is more serious than having a day where you feel unable to maintain concentration.
 There are many reasons why you may have difficulty focusing, but HD can be a sign as well.

-- Those who have HD may be stuck in a thought, or just mentally freeze.
+- Those who have HD may get stuck in a thought, or just mentally freeze.
 Again, everyone has their brain hiccups, but those with HD may experience them more frequently.

 - Someone with HD may have poor impulse control.
 Everyone's impulse control is different, but if you have had good impulse control before and it suddenly worsens, then it may be a sign of HD.

 - Those who have HD may have less self-awareness and be unable to critique themselves.

 - Those with HD may not be able to retain new information as easily.